MicrosoftDocs/minecraft-creator/creator/Documents/ExperimentalFeaturesToggle.md

 # Experimental Features in Minecraft: Bedrock Edition

 > [!NOTE]
-> To see full documentation about experimental features and APIs, select the **Minecraft Bedrock Experimental APIs** option.
+> To see full documentation about experimental features and APIs, select the **Minecraft Bedrock Experimental APIs** option or use [this link](/minecraft/creator/documents/experimentalfeaturestoggle?view=minecraft-bedrock-experimental).

 ![image showing the Document Versions Dropdown.](Media/ExperimentalFeatures/ExperimentalApiDocs.png)